openSUSE/news-o-o/_posts/2012-10-23-day-2-ending-linuxdays.markdown

 [caption id="attachment_14476" align="alignright" width="300"]![The university uses Gentoo Linux!](/wp-content/uploads/2012/10/Day1-Saturday-016_DSC_7300.jpg) The university uses Gentoo Linux![/caption]

-Showing the change in people's priorities, the key signing session drew perhaps only about 20 people, Â and a few who came to watch this more strange happening among the geeks' rituals but the group photo of course drew a big crowd.
+Showing the change in people's priorities, the key signing session drew perhaps only about 20 people,  and a few who came to watch this more strange happening among the geeks' rituals but the group photo of course drew a big crowd.
 Most attendees took part in making the picture and we had 	Michal Hrusecky yelling at us from above, directing us to be properly lined up.
 After some pictures inside, more were taken outside, where we were amused by the the photographers' escapades to get high enough to get everyone in the picture.
 Luckily, nobody broke anything and we then went back inside for the last round of sessions.